-Our vision is to bring glory to God locally in the Cincinnati/Dayton area and globally by reaching those without Jesus, by raising up leaders, and by replicating new “Grace Points”.
+Our vision is to bring glory to God locally and globally by reaching those without Jesus, raising up leaders, and by replicating new “Grace Points”.

 Grace-centered worship is to be pursued in every facet of our lives as we consider how all-encompassing the gospel is to us.
 It is nurtured through the gathering of the saints in a corporate worship gathering– primarily weekend worship services.
 Within these venues, we worship God by remembering the grace of Jesus through preaching, teaching, singing, praying and celebrating the ordinances of baptism and Lord’s Supper.
 Each presents an opportunity for the church to receive, remember, respond and rejoice in the work of our great King.
 (1 Corinthians 10:31, Psalm 145:1-21, Isaiah 43:6-7, Colossians 3:1-17)

 Though each Christian has a personal relationship with God, that relationship is not individual or private.
 The Christian faith is not intended to be lived in isolation.
 We were made for community – relationship with God and with each other.
 The local church is not merely a place that we attend but a people to whom we belong.
 The Bible calls us members of the body with the expectation that we contribute to the body for the glory of God and the good of His people.
 Grace-centered community is a radical call amid a culture of mere attendance and casual involvement.
 It involves mutual love, care, consistency and authenticity as we seek to adorn the person and work of Christ with our lives.
 Where these elements are lacking, we have moved away from grace-centered community and into the realm of social clubs.
 Grace-centered community is primarily expressed through our Grace Groups ministry.
 (Acts 2:42-47, Hebrews 3:12-13, 1 Corinthians 12:12-31)